Netbreeze-GmbH/coffeescript-style-guide/README.md

 ### Arguments

 Keep the argument list short.
-Argument lists longer than 4 are a code smell.
+Lists containing more than **4** arguments are a code smell.

 Group all optional arguments in a flat object hash.
 Use destructuring assignment for extracting values.